meyerhoff20042/throwaway/Week7Reflections.md

 * The keyword `const` is commonly used when declaring primitive data types.
 In these cases, "const" is short for "constant"; the variable's value cannot be altered once initially assigned.
   * When dealing with other variable types, `const` serves as a constant _reference_ as opposed to a constant _value_.
 * The keyword `let` allows for the values in variables to change.

+# Reflections
+* I see many similarities between JavaScript and other object-oriented languages like C#.
+Some of the major differences have been the variable keywords (using `const` and `let` instead of `int`, `string`, and `bool`) and how strict the languages are
+  (vanilla JavaScript is pretty flexible while C# has a more rigid structure).
+I'm looking forward to seeing how JavaScript is used in a web development environment and how its logic interacts with HTML and CSS, which are structured **very** differently.
+* I think this will be the most exciting part of CIS-177 for me.
+Going back to my previous point, JavaScript strongly resembles languages I've used in the past so I'm hoping it will come pretty easy for me.
+I've done a little research on JavaScript applications and the language is everywhere in the development sphere.